top of page

 wip 2023 toby and lcw hoodies.jpg

 Toby has been involved in the performing arts since a young age.
 He has years of experience working with community groups and charities, most recently as Production Manager.
 Toby is Vice Chair for Prestatyn Carnival Association, a post he has held since 2010.
-He has worked within the charity sector since 2017 facilitating music and singing groups for people living with and alongside dementia and is currently the Dementia Centre Coordinator for Conwy.
-Since 2019 Toby has been the North Wales Session Coordinator for the Forget-me-not Chorus.
-Toby was the Musical Director for The Vale Singers in Rhyl for four years before recently stepping down.
+He has worked within the charity sector since 2017 facilitating Singing for the Brain sessions for Alzheimer's Society.
+Since 2019 Toby has been the North Wales Session Coordinator for the Forget-me-not Chorus, a charity whose work with music and singing for people living with and alongside dementia has been recognised around the world. in 2024 Toby was appointed Dementia Service Lead.
+He manages a dementia centre service that covers all six counties of North Wales, having one centre in each area.
 During the Covid-19 Pandemic Toby completed a Level 3 Award in Education and Training after being a facilitator delivering training to adults.
 He also completed training to enhance the work he does in and outside of his work.
+He is currently working towards his Level 4 and then on to Level 5 in Social care.
 Toby is passionate about sharing his knowledge and experience with people.
 "I have a strong passion for mental health and appreciate how it affects everyone differently.
 I've seen first-hand the benefits that music and performance have on someone.
 It breaks down the stigma mental health has in the community and makes working within the sector all the more worthwhile."

 adele.jpg